Malamirovo inscription: Translation

 [Archon Krum came forward to Constantinople with his people].
 And his brother took care of him and went forth, and God gave Krum power to devastate places and castles: Serdica, Debeltos, Constantia, Versinikia, Adrianopolis.
 These fenced castles he conquered.
 The other fortresses, God gave them fear and they fled.
-Moreover, he did not forget the lower land, when the old and bald king (Nikephoros I?) came out with all his people, and burnt our villages, forgetting his oaths...
+Moreover, he did not forget the lower land, when the old and bald king (Nikephoros I?) came out with all his people, and burnt our villages, forgetting his oaths.
+And Archon Krum went forth against him, to make war on him, and he has [defeated? and killed?] the king, ... and he left to ... and I have laid to waste the (Lower Land).